ETHICS, COMPUTING, AND AI

 Celebration of the MIT Schwarzman College of Computing

-In a coda to the panel, Computing for the People: Ethics and AI, Melissa Nobles, Kenan Sahin Dean of the MIT School of Humanities, Arts, and Social Sciences, Joi Ito, Director of the MIT Media Lab, and Jennifer Chayes, Technical Fellow and Managing Director of Microsoft Research, spoke to reporters about MIT's interdisciplinary vision for the new college.
+In a coda to the panel, Computing for the People: Ethics and AI, Melissa Nobles, Kenan Sahin Dean of the MIT School of Humanities, Arts, and Social Sciences and Jennifer Chayes, Technical Fellow and Managing Director of Microsoft Research, spoke to reporters about MIT's interdisciplinary vision for the new college.
 The following is a lightly edited transcript of their conversation.

 • • •